 Amboseli & Chyulu Hills

-Amboseli National Park is a small, well established and maintained national park named after a Masai word meaning salty dust because thousands of years ago, Mt.
+Amboseli National Park is a small, well established and maintained national park named after a Masai word meaning salty dust because of thousands of years ago, Mt.
 Kilimanjaro erupted and covered this area with volcanic ash.
 Today, an Amboseli safari or Chyulu Hills safari offers fantastic game viewing all year round.

 Tsavo East & West